se-edu/se-book/designPatterns/abstractionOccurrence/what/text.md

 <tip-box>

-:package: Take for example the problem of representing books in a library.
+{{ icon_example }} Take for example the problem of representing books in a library.
 Assume that there could be multiple copies of the same title, bearing the same ISBN number, but different serial numbers.

 <img src="{{baseUrl}}/designPatterns/abstractionOccurrence/what/images/book.png" height="200" />
 <p/>